Different Truck Types Present Different Accident Risks

 Garbage trucks.
 Unlike many other types of large trucks, waste removal trucks operate in residential neighborhoods and so can cause pedestrian, bicyclist and car accidents.

 If you or a family member has been involved in a truck accident or car accident, or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.